 Yes.
 We ask our programme participants to aim for 100% attendance but understand that things crop up at short notice which may prevent people from attending.

-You are asking for 5+ years’ experience.
+I see for Emerging Leaders you are asking for up to 5 years’ experience.
 How does this work if I’ve worked part-time?